eerimoq/moblin/README.rst

 - Record to disk.

+- Setup scenes with editable main view?
+However, scenes will probably be added server side by most streamers, so not that important to change.

 - Lookup Twitch channel id from channel name.

-- AV1 and/or HVEC codec (to complement H264).
+Possibly login to Twitch.

 - LIDAR, altitude.